 The Gloucester City School District has structured agreements with Camden County College to allow students to take high school courses that will help them to earn college credits.
 Look for course that are noted as "High School Dual Credit" when selecting classes for a career pathway.
 See guidance counselor for details.
 High School Plus classes provide academically talented students with challenging curricula through which they will earn college credits.
 Upon graduation, students may choose to go to Camden County College or another four-year institution and receive college credits.
-To be eligible, students must complete an application, pay \$150 per class, and earn a"B" or better in these courses.
-Financial assistance is available upon request.
+To be eligible, students must complete an application and pay a fee for each class (historically \$150).
+If a student pays for a dual credit course, the grade they earn in the high school course is what will appear on their college transcript for CCC.

+Financial assistance may be available upon request.

-AVID (Advancement Via Individual Determination) 9/10 Grades: 9 and/or 10 Placement Level III 5 Credits - Full Year
+AVID (Advancement Via Individual Determination) 9/10 Grades: 9 and/or 10 Placement Level II 5 Credits - Full Year

-"The AVID (Advancement Via Individual Determination) Program is an elective class taken during the regular school day.
-This program holds students accountable to the highest standards and provide them with academic and social support."
+The AVID (Advancement Via Individual Determination) Program is an elective class taken during the regular school day.
+This program holds students accountable to the highest standards and provides them with academic and social support.